tkirk70/PyBer_Analysis/README.md

 Summary:
 - The glaring weakness in the dataframe is that there are no data relating to distance of ride - whether one way or round trip.
 Obviously trips eminating from a rural or suburban environment into the suburb/city would be longer and more costly for the rider than any rides staying withing the urban environment.
 A further dive into the time/distance of each ride might bring light to this analysis.
-- Rural drivers are taking (on average) more of the 'ride load' than their suburban or urban counterparts - .624 v. .784 v .675.
+- Rural drivers are taking (on average) more of the 'ride load' than their suburban or urban counterparts - .624 v .784 v .675.
 This surely accounts for their increased share of the fares: $34.62 versus $30.97 for suburban and $24.53 for urban drivers.
 See below:

 ![](analysis/Summary.PNG)